Skip to main content

 • Slower journey execution: GO must connect to the journey builder to retrieve the latest version.
 This makes starting journeys with @latest slower than using specific versions.
 Note that the delay is small (<1 second).

-• Unpredictable behavior: After publishing changes in the journey builder, it could take up to 10 minutes before those changes reflect when using @latest.
+• Unpredictable behavior: After publishing changes in the journey builder, there could be some delay before those changes reflect, when using @latest.
 On the contrary, when using a specific journey version, published changes are available right away.

 The timing of this changeover isn’t predictable or easily observable.